-1) Call to Order & Quorum

-Chairman

-- Welcome and Introductions

-- Membership Rollcall and Determination of Quorum

-- Changes to Agenda / Add-On Items

-- Public Comments 3 minutes per speaker

-2) Approval of January 21, 2025, Meeting Minutes

-Chairman

-3) 2050 Metropolitan Transportation Plan updates presentation

-Jonathan Whitehurst

-INFORMATION: Mr. Whitehurst, from Kimley-Horn, will be providing an update on the ongoing plan update.

-RECOMMENDATION/ACTION: 1) Receive the BGMPO 2050 MTP presentation as information and discuss.

-4) BGMPO Transportation Improvement Program (TIP) Amendment
+1) Call to Order & Quorum Chairman Welcome and Introductions Membership Rollcall and Determination of Quorum Changes to Agenda / Add On Items Public Comments - 3 minutes per speaker 2) Approval of January 21, 2025, Meeting Minutes Chairman 3) 2050 Metropolitan Transportation Plan updates presentation Jon athan Whitehurst INFORMATION: Mr. Whitehurst, from Kimley-Horn, will be providing an update on the or ngoing plan update.
+RECOMMENDATION/ACTION: 1) Receive the BGMPO 2050 MTP presentation as infor discuss. mation and 4) BGMPO Transportation Improvement Program (TIP) Amendment Eliud De Jesus

-INFORMATION: The BGMPO Transportation Improvement Program (TIP) and 2045 Metropolitan Transportation Plan (MTP) consists of projects that are included in the NCDOT 2024 - 2033 State

-Transportation Improvement Program (STIP).
+INFORMATION: The BGMPO Transportation Improvement Program (TIP) and 2045 Metropolitan Transportation Plan (MTP) consists of projects that are included in the NCDOT 2024 - 2033 State Transportation Improvement Program (STIP).
 As the adopted 2023-2024 Metropolitan Transportation Improvement Program (TIP) is a subset of the STIP, the TIP and MTP need amendments to align with state and federally funded transportation project amendments within the BGMPO planning area.

-RECOMMENDATION/ACTION: 1) Receive information and discuss; 2) Approve the TIP amendments by resolution.
+RECOMMENDATION/ACTION: 1) Receive information and discuss; 2) Approve and recommend TAC approval of the TIP amendments by resolution.